andjajas/andjajas/README.md

 ## Hi there 👋

+My name is André, I'm a 42 Network trainee in computer science and interested in coding!

-- 🔭 I’m currently working on projects push_swap and get_next_line (part of the 42 school curriculum, at Codam, Amsterdam, The Netherlands)
+- 🔭 I’m currently working on push_swap and get_next_line projects (part of the 42 school curriculum)
-- 🌱 I’m currently learning C, Python and Linux shells
+- 🌱 I’m currently learning C, Python and Linux shell
 - 👯 I’m looking to collaborate on a coding project in Python

 <!--